polynetwork/dev-docs/guideline.md

 <h1 align="center">Guidelines for Reading</h1>

-Similar to any other cross-chain service, the accession to Poly cross-chain ecosystem will vary from section to section depending on your specific needs.
+Similar to any other cross-chain service, the accession to Poly Network will vary from section to section depending on your specific needs.

 Here we presuppose four major goals and provide corresponding tutorials for you to realize your goals.
 You can either click the quick guide below directly or follow the menu in the navigation.

 <div align=center><img src="resources/reading_guideline.png" alt=""/></div>

 ## Connect New Chains
-Please read this section if you want to connect your chain to Poly cross-chain ecosystem:
+Please read this section if you want to connect your chain to Poly Network:
 - [Connect New Chains](new_chain/readme.md)

 ## Build New Bridges